DOI10.47051/QFDM9291

 Figure 1: Individuals of Pholidobolus hillisi from San Francisco Research Station, Zamora Chinchipe province, Ecuador.

 Natural history: Pholidobolus hillisi is a locally abundant saurian that inhabits open areas such as grasslands close to human infrastructures in a narrow strip of Amazonian cloud forest.
-Hillis’ Sticklizards have been found hidden under logs, rocks, and roots as well as buried in earth walls.1,4 Active individuals have be seen basking on rocks along roads or resting under zinc plates in open areas during sunny days.1,4 At night, they remain hidden amidst moss or beneath surface objects.4 There are two records of individuals of this species being captured by house cats.1,4
+Hillis’ Sticklizards have been found hidden under logs, rocks, and roots as well as buried in earth walls.1,4 Active individuals have been seen basking on rocks along roads or resting under zinc plates in open areas during sunny days.1,4 At night, they remain hidden amidst moss or beneath surface objects.4 There are two records of individuals of this species being captured by house cats.1,4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.